Individual grants

 – Katherine’s Guardian

-Cameron’s father is a Staff Sergeant serving in the Army and until last year the family was living in Germany.
-Returning to England Cameron’s parents set about finding a good sixth form college for him where his special talents as a footballer and athlete would be recognised and encouraged.
+Ethan’s father is a Staff Sergeant serving in the Army and until last year the family was living in Cyprus.
+Returning to England Ethan’s parents set about finding a sixth form college, near where they would be living, for him where he could do his planned BTech course.

-Sparsholt College in Hampshire was believed the be the most appropriate school for Cameron and he was planning on living at home until his father’s posting was changed suddenly.
+Ethan was all ready to start at, the state-run, Peter Symond’s College, in Hampshire, and would be living at home but then his father’s posting was changed suddenly.
 Unfortunately as he had not been in boarding school in the previous two years, an application for a Continuing Education Allowance was not approved.
-A family friend told Cameron’s Mum about the Armed Forces Education Trust and after a rushed application, they were informed they’d been successful and that a grant had been awarded for part of the school fees.
+A family friend told Ethan’s Mum about the Armed Forces Education Trust and after a rushed application, they were informed they’d been successful and that a grant had been awarded for part of the boarding fees.

-“Cameron needed to be at a school where his sporting skills would be developed further and where he would have lots of opportunity to reach his full potential.
-Sparsholt is giving him that and we are immensely pleased with the effort he is putting into his sport and education.
-Instead of an unsettling move back to the UK, Cameron loves his new school and we couldn’t be happier.
-When we thought we’d been let down, the Armed Forces Education Trust helped us out and Cameron is definitely reaping the benefit.”
+“Ethan needed to be at a school where his skills would be developed further and where he would have lots of opportunity to reach his full potential.
+Peter Symond’s is giving him that and we are immensely pleased with the effort he is putting into his sport and education.
+Ethan loves his new college and can complete his further education without disruption.
+When we thought we’d been let down, the Armed Forces Education Trust helped us out and Ethan is definitely reaping the benefit.”

-“I am a single parent on active service in the Army.
+“I am a single parent on active service in the Army and with no family in this country.
 With numerous deployments it was becoming increasingly difficult to manage with my daughter at day school.
-We decided that it would be best for my daughter to move to the Duke of York’s Military School.
-When we were turned down for a continuing education allowance for Luisa I wasn’t sure where to turn, and then I heard about the Armed Forces Education Trust and my application for help with school fees was approved.
+We decided that it would be best for my daughter to move to the Duke of York’s Military School for her GCSEs.
+When we were turned down for Continuity of Education Allowance for Luisa to start in Year 10, I wasn’t sure where to turn, and then I heard about the Armed Forces Education Trust and my application for help with school fees was approved.

-It’s made a big difference to Luisa being able to be at a school where she can be assured continuity in her studies.
-For me it’s been a saviour.
-The grant has taken away a huge burden and has freed me to concentrate on my work without worrying about additional childcare or school fees.
+It made a big difference to Luisa being able to be at a school where she was assured continuity in her studies.
+For me was a saviour.
+The grant freed me to concentrate on my work without worrying about Luisa’s education and finding childcare when deployed.
 There was time when I was sure no one was going to be able to help us, but the Trust stepped in and we are very grateful.
 Luisa is happy and doing well at school, no parent can ask for more.”

 – Luisa’s mum

-Frequent moves and not long enough in each school meant that Andrew arrived in his current school with late diagnosed dyslexia and no EHCP yet in place.
-With a grant from the Trust, the school were able to employ a 1:1 Teacher Assistant to work with Andrew for 15 hours per week until the EHCP was approved.
-During this time the TA was able to support Andrew with his anxiety and difficulties he experienced with making new friendships.
-The support meant that Andrew was able to read daily on a 1:1 basis, making excellent progress in a short period of time.
-It also meant that Andrew was in a position where he felt emotionally able, and, with increased self-esteem, confident to tackle the Year 6 SATs.
+Frequent moves and not long enough in each school meant that Bijes arrived in his current school with late diagnosed dyslexia and no EHCP yet in place.
+With a grant from the Trust, the school were able to employ a Teaching Assistant to work with Bijes for 15 hours per week until the EHCP was approved.
+During this time the TA was able to support Bijes with his anxiety and difficulties he experienced with making new friendships.
+The support also meant that Bijes was able to read daily on a 1:1 basis, making excellent progress in a short period of time. and it helped to emsure that Bijes was in a position where he felt emotionally able, and, with increased self-esteem, confident to tackle the Year 6 SATs.

 When Emily’s father was posted overseas with the RAF, she accompanied them so that the family could stay together.
 However, problems with the schooling led her parents to accept Continuity of Education Allowance (CEA) funding from the MOD and send her to boarding school in England.
 Then with some time still to run until the next posting, the boarding house at the school was closed down.
 Emily was by now settled in her school and at a key stage in her education.
 Fortunately her parents were able to get an early posting back to the UK, not far from the school so that Emily could stay as a day pupil but without CEA support the parents were unable to afford the full fees.